yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
-# What kind of extensions are there?
-- Frontend fluff
-- Connections with external systems
+# Actionable items
-- Marketing tools
+- For merchants
-- Checkout-based extensions
+- For
+- For Adobe / Magento itself

 ---
 {state: dark}